 GABHS occurs most commonly between ages 5 and 15 and is uncommon before age 3.

-Pain with swallowing is the hallmark and is often referred to the ears.
+Pain with swallowing is the hallmark of tonsillopharyngitis and is often referred to the ears.
 Very young children who are not able to complain of sore throat often refuse to eat.
 High fever, malaise, headache, and GI upset are common, as are halitosis and a muffled voice.
-A rash may also be present.
 The tonsils are swollen and red and often have purulent exudates.
 Tender cervical lymphadenopathy may be present.
 Fever, adenopathy, palatal petechiae, and exudates are somewhat more common with GABHS than with viral tonsillopharyngitis, but there is much overlap.
 With GABHS, a scarlatiniform rash (scarlet fever) may be present.

 GABHS usually resolves within 7 days.
 Untreated GABHS may lead to local suppurative complications (eg, peritonsillar abscess Peritonsillar Abscess and Cellulitis Peritonsillar abscess and cellulitis are acute pharyngeal infections most common among adolescents and young adults.
 Symptoms are severe sore throat, trismus, "hot potato" voice, and uvular... read more or cellulitis Peritonsillar Abscess and Cellulitis Peritonsillar abscess and cellulitis are acute pharyngeal infections most common among adolescents and young adults.
 Symptoms are severe sore throat, trismus, "hot potato" voice, and uvular... read more ) and sometimes to rheumatic fever Rheumatic Fever Rheumatic fever is a nonsuppurative, acute inflammatory complication of group A streptococcal pharyngeal infection, causing combinations of arthritis, carditis, subcutaneous nodules, erythema... read more or glomerulonephritis Postinfectious Glomerulonephritis (PIGN) Postinfectious glomerulonephritis occurs after infection, usually with a nephritogenic strain of group A beta-hemolytic streptococcus.
 Diagnosis is suggested by history and urinalysis and confirmed... read more .